Jiang-JC/2D-KSE-RL/README.md

 Repository for "Numerical solutions of fixed points in two-dimensional Kuramoto-Sivashinsky equation expedited by reinforcement learning" by Juncheng Jiang, Dongdong Wan and Mengqi Zhang*.

+*Co-author

-This paper is yet to be submitted.
+This paper will be submitted for publication.

 ## Dependencies
 + Python  3.9